 Gifts are great but cash is king.

-I have received books, clothing, shot glasses and a bunch of artwork from clients over my career.
+I have received books, clothing, shot glasses, and a bunch of artwork from clients over my career.
 While I really have enjoyed the gifts I have only utilized 1 gift in 17 years more than once.
-If you will feel poorly if your nicknack gift isn’t well received, bring cash to brighten the mood in the shop.
+If you will feel poorly if your nicknack gift isn’t well-received, bring cash to brighten the mood in the shop.

-Tattoo artists love candy, coffee and tacos.
+Tattoo artists love candy, coffee, and tacos.

 So that’s it.
 A few tips for the clients out there on how to tip your artist.

-Below is an interactive widget that can help you figure out how much to tip if you are unsure and also take a second to take our poll about tipping a tattoo artists online!
+Below is an interactive widget that can help you figure out how much to tip if you are unsure and also take a second to take our poll about tipping a tattoo artist online!